azalinux/realvnc-server-aarch64-manjaro/README.md

 Installation:

+You can use the precompiled package in my Releases page and install using:   pacman -U

-git clone this package to compile manually:
+OR git clone this package to compile manually:

 git clone https://github.com/azalinux/realvnc-server-aarch64.git